davidezordan25/dncs-lab/README.md

 ```

 ### Docker
-Here we had to include the docker istructions in host-c as requested.
-So we implemented the following commands as superuser:
+Here we had to include the docker instructions in host-c as requested.
+So, we executed the following commands as superuser:
 ```
 apt-get update
 apt-get -y install docker.io